wesbos/javascript-modules/javascript-modules.md

 ## What are JavaScript Modules?

-JavaScript modules allows us to chunk our code into separate files inside our project, or use open source modules that we can install via [`npm`](https://www.npmjs.com/).
-Writing your code in modules helps with organization, maintenance, testing, and most importantly dependency management.
+JavaScript modules allow us to chunk our code into separate files inside our project or to use open source modules that we can install via [`npm`](https://www.npmjs.com/).
+Writing your code in modules helps with organization, maintenance, testing, and most importantly, dependency management.

 When we write JavaScript, it's ideal if we can make modules that do one thing and one thing well.
 This way we can pull in different modules only when we need them.
 This is the whole idea behind `npm` - when we need specific functionality we can install those modules to our project and load them into our application.